New to HSCN

 If you're interested in understanding more about the supplier compliance process visit the supplier section of the HSCN webpages where there are details of HSCN Compliant suppliers and those going through the assurance process.

-We have introduced an HSCN Connection Agreement.
+We have simplified the process of connecting to the network by introducing the HSCN Connection Agreement.
 This has replaced the previous N3 Information Governance Statement of Compliance (IGSoC) and separates the arrangements for getting a connection to the network from those relating to data access or use of services.